On Translation: How to work with a freelance translator

 Believe me, no one wants to be confused about this stuff.

-And please, don’t expect to get high quality translation of a (60 000 words) text within two weeks.
+And please, don’t expect to get a high-quality translation of a 60,000-word text within two weeks.
 Even the most experienced translators have their human limits.
 Be realistic about your deadlines.

 My tip NUMBER 3: Price.

 There are three main criteria that form the price for a translation.
-Those are amount of work, deadlines (the more urgent the work is, the higher price will be), and types of translation (medical, technical and legal translations are usually higher in price than general translations like articles, emails, brochures, or even, sometimes, books).
+Those are the amount of work, deadlines (the more urgent the work is, the higher the price will be), and types of translation (medical, technical, and legal translations are usually higher in price than general translations like articles, emails, brochures, or even, sometimes, books).

-Also, price can depend on how experienced translator is, although, today, you can easily find a freelance translator with a colossal background ready to work for relatively lower price and vice versa.
+Also, price can depend on how experienced the translator is, although, today, you can easily find a freelance translator with a colossal background ready to work for a relatively lower price and vice versa.

-But even if you have a limited budget, don't hasitate to write to more experienced freelancers.
-Sometimes, they can do work for lower price if they find it valueable.
+But even if you have a limited budget, don't hesitate to write to more experienced freelancers.
+Sometimes, they can do work for a lower price if they find it valuable.

 Tip NUMBER 4: Open connection.